 The Northern Ireland Human Rights Commission, sponsored by the Northern Ireland Office, and the Equality Commission for Northern Ireland, sponsored by the Office of the First Minister and Deputy First Minister, monitored human rights in that province.
 These entities were considered effective.

-In Bermuda the Human Rights Commission is an independent body that effectively administers human rights law by the investigation and resolution of complaints lodged with it.
+In Bermuda the Human Rights Commission is an independent body that effectively administered human rights law by the investigation and resolution of complaints lodged with it.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: The law criminalizes rape, including spousal rape.
 The maximum legal penalty for rape is life imprisonment.
 The law also provides for injunctive relief, personal protection orders, and protective exclusion orders (similar to restraining orders) for female victims of violence.
 The government enforced the law effectively in reported cases.
 Courts in some cases imposed the maximum punishment for rape.
-According to the ONS, from April 2017 to March, police recorded 53,977 rapes.
 The government provided shelters, counseling, and other assistance for survivors of rape or violence.
+According to the Office of National Statistics (ONS), from April 2017 to March 2019, police in England and Wales recorded 53,977 rapes; however, the proportion of offenses prosecuted fell to 1.7 percent, the lowest level since records began a decade ago.
+NGOs warned that police and Crown Prosecutorial Services have raised the bar for evidence needed, causing victims to drop out of the justice process.

 The law criminalizes domestic violence.
-In May new sentencing guidelines for domestic violence took effect.
-Those who abuse spouses, partners, or family members will now face tougher punishment than those who commit similar offenses in a nondomestic context.
-Approximately 26 percent of women and 15 percent of men aged 16 to 59 had experienced some form of domestic abuse since they were 16 years old, according to the Crime Survey for England.
+Those who abuse spouses, partners, or family members face tougher punishment than those who commit similar offenses in a nondomestic context.

 Female Genital Mutilation/Cutting (FGM/C): The law prohibits FGM/C. The law also requires health and social care professionals and teachers to report to police cases of FGM/C on girls less than 18 years of age.
 It is also illegal to take a British national or permanent resident abroad for FGM/C or to help someone trying to do this.
 The penalty is up to 14 years in prison.
 An FGM protection order, a civil measure that can be applied for through a family court, offers the means of protecting actual or potential victims from FGM/C under the civil law.
 Breach of an FGM protection order is a criminal offense carrying a sentence of up to five years in prison.